How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 Sarah & Mike's Intimate Dupont Circle Wedding

-• Why it worked: They loved planning, but wanted to actually enjoy their day instead of playing vendor coordinator.
+Fifty guests at a chic restaurant, minimal fuss.
+Photographer, florist, small cake, jazz trio.
+They brought in a day-of coordinator to wrangle vendors and the timeline for $3,500 on a roughly $30,000 budget.
+Why it worked: They loved planning, but wanted to actually enjoy their day instead of playing vendor coordinator.

 Jessica & Amit's Georgetown Mansion Celebration